 A. College Savings plans are considered investment plans under the FAFSA application guidelines and are used in the calculation of the Expected Family Contribution (EFC) for most families.
 Because of this, the Office of Financial Aid can use professional judgment to reevaluate the EFC for the family.
 There is no guarantee that this review will provide additional funding but the staff will ensure that the review is completed and all available options are considered.

 Q. What is the impact, if any, to GI Bill recipients when their schools are either closed or has directed their students to take classes online as a result of precautions taken due to COVID-19?

 A. If a school temporarily closes due to an established policy based on an Executive order of the President or due to an emergency situation, VA may continue benefit payments (including the Monthly Housing Allowance under the Post-9/11 GI Bill) for up to 4 weeks during a 12-month period.
 If the switch from training in-residence to online classes occurs during the term, and the program has been approved by the State Approving Agency for delivery through an online modality, then benefit payments (including the Monthly Housing Allowance under the Post-9/11 GI Bill) will remain unchanged for the remainder of that term.
 The only program that would not receive housing allowance payments would be the Certificate in Play Therapy.
 For questions, contact Terri Richards, Registrar Office at 386.822.7140. or Belem Lopez, Office of Financial Aid at 386.822.7120.

 Q. How will my Satisfactory Academic Progress (SAP) be affected by a closure of the University?

-A. SAP may be affected if a student is adversely affected by COVID-19 including, but not limited to, the illness of the student or family member, compliance with a quarantine period, or the general disruption resulting from an outbreak may be used as a form of appeal.
+A. SAP may be affected if a student is adversely affected by COVID-19 including, but not limited to, the illness of the student or family member, compliance with an isolation period, or the general disruption resulting from an outbreak may be used as a form of appeal.